 Prana Stretch Zion

-While these were our top pair of pants for climbing, they are not without their flaws.
+Though they shine for climbing, they are not without their flaws.
 The fabric is a bit heavy and densely woven for hiking in hot weather.
 They are much more effective when the temperature is on the cooler side.
 They also aren't as water-resistant as most, so if wet weather is in your future, look elsewhere.
 However, if comfort is your top priority, then we would strongly recommend trying on this pair of pants.

 Read Review: Prana Stretch Zion